ManOnTheMoonXIX/Space-Invaders/README.md

 ## Future Update Ideas
 My ideas for future updates include:

--Scoreboard: Track your high scores and compete with friends!
+- Scoreboard: Track your high scores and compete with friends!

--Player Lives Mechanic: Instead of an instant game over upon being hit by an enemy projectile, players will have multiple lives to keep the action going.
+- Player Lives Mechanic: Instead of an instant game over upon being hit by an enemy projectile, players will have multiple lives to keep the action going.

--Additional Power-Ups: Introduce at least three new power-ups to diversify gameplay and strategies.
+- Additional Power-Ups: Introduce at least three new power-ups to diversify gameplay and strategies.

--Ramping Difficulty: As your score increases, the game will become progressively more challenging, keeping you on your toes!
+- Ramping Difficulty: As your score increases, the game will become progressively more challenging, keeping you on your toes!